mmunson94/Portfolio-Project-1/README.md

 <br>

 * ### Features left to implement
-   * Some features that could of been provided is a video from YouTube that adds to the information provided on the topic or a gallery page with more images on the event.
+   * Some features that could of been implemented are video media e.g. from YouTube, that adds to the information provided on the topic or a gallery page with more images on the event.

 <br>